Unbounded Induced Representations of *-Algebras: Introduction

 Our paper is organized in the following way.
 In Section \ref{sect_rigged_induced} we study induced $*$-representations defined by rigged modules.
 We follow mainly the approach given in Chapter XI of \cite{fd} with some necessary modifications needed for unbounded representations.
 As an application we show that the well-behaved representations of $*$-algebras defined in \cite{s2} by means of compatible pairs are induced representations coming from certain rigged modules.
 Section \ref{sect_cond_exp} is concerned with conditional expectations of general $*$-algebras.
 We give various definitions depending on the corresponding positivity conditions and develop a number of examples for these notions.
 Section \ref{sect_grad_alg} is devoted to $G$-graded $*$-algebras $\cA=\oplus_{g\in G}\cA_g$ for a discrete group $G.$ If $H$ is a subgroup of $G$, then there exists a canonical conditional expectation of $\cA$ on the $*$-subalgebra $\cA_H=\oplus_{h \in H}~ \cA_h$.
 Hence $*$-representations of $\cA_H$ can be induced to a $*$-representations of $\cA.$ From Section \ref{sect_grad_alg_com} on we are dealing with $G$-graded $*$-algebras $\cA=\oplus_{g\in G}\cA_g$ for which the $*$-subalgebra $\cB:=A_e$ is commutative.
 There is a large variety of $G$-graded $*$-algebras (Weyl algebra, enveloping algebras of $su(2)$ and $su(1,1),$ quotients of the enveloping algebra of the Virasoro algebra, $*$-algebras associated with dynamical systems, quantum disc algebras, Podles' quantum spheres, quantum algebras, and many others) that have this property.
 In Section \ref{sect_sys_impr} we study systems of imprimitivity and prove our first Imprimitivity Theorem.
 In Section \ref{sect_grad_alg_com} we show that there is a partial action of the group $G$ on the set $\cBp$ of all characters of the commutative $*$-algebra $\cB$ which are nonnegative on the cone $\cB\cap\sum \cA^2$.
 This partial action is used for a detailed study of the inducing process from characters of the set $\cBp.$ In particular, we characterize irreducible representations and equivalent representations in terms of stabilizer groups of characters.
-A fundamental problem in unbounded representation theory is how to define and characterize well-behaved representations of a general $*$-algebra.
-In Section \ref{sect_well_beh} we develop a concept of well-behaved representations for $G$-graded $*$-algebras $\cA=\oplus_{g\in G}\cA_g$ with commutative $*$-subalgebra $\cA_e.$ Among others it is shown that well-behaved representations decompose into direct sums of cyclic well-behaved representations.
-In Section \ref{sect_well_beh_sys_impr} we define well-behaved systems of imprimitivity and prove an Imprimitivity Theorem for well-behaved representations.
-The next two sections of the paper are devoted to detailed treatments of some important examples.
-In Section \ref{sect_env_alg} we study enveloping algebras of three Lie algebras.
-For the real Lie algebras $su(2)$ and $su(1,1)$ we prove that the induced representations from characters of $\cBp$ are precisely the representations $dU$, where $U$ is an irreducible unitary representation of the Lie group $SU(2)$ resp. of the universal covering group of $SU(1,1).$ For the enveloping algebra of the Virasoro algebra we characterize irreducible $*$-representations with finite dimensional weight spaces as induced representations from characters of $\cBp$.
-In Section \ref{sect_dyn_sys} we investigate the $*$-algebra with a single generator $a$ and defining relation $aa^*=f(a^*a)$, where $f$ is a polynomial.
-The special case $f(t)=t+1$ of this $*$-algebra is just the Weyl algebra.
-It turns out that for these examples all well-behaved representations according to our definition in Section \ref{sect_well_beh} coincide with distinguished "nice" representations of the corresponding $*$-algebras thereby showing the usefulness of our concept.
-In Section \ref{sect_further_exam} we mention a number of further examples for which our theory applies.